 With a DKIM signature, an email recipient can verify that the message really came from the alleged sender.
 If you want to set up a DKIM signature for messages sent from your domain, create a TXT record with a public signature key for your domain.

-If you delegated your domain to Yandex, the DKIM signature with a public key is configured automatically.
-You can view it and edit the parameters in the Yandex.Connect DNS editor.
+If you delegated your domain to Yandex servers, the DKIM signature with a public key is configured automatically.

 General instructions for configuring the DKIM signature

 Create a TXT record with the following values (field names may be different in different management panels):

-Name — “mail._domainkey”.
-In some DNS control panels, you also need to specify the domain for the public DKIM key, such as “mail._domainkey.yourdomain.tld”.
+mail._domainkey.
+In some DNS control panels, you also need to specify the domain for the public DKIM key, such as

 Wait for the changes to take effect in the DNS.
-This may take up to 72 hours to exchange the updated DNS records.
+It may take DNS servers up to 72 hours to exchange the updated DNS records.